-Passive Losses Not Reported on Form 8582
+Prior Year Unallowed Losses From a Passive Activity Not Reported on Form 8582

-- If you are not required to file Form 8582, enter any prior year unallowed losses on a separate line in column (f) of line 28.
+- Enter on a separate line in column (f) of line 28 your total prior year unallowed losses not reported on Form 8582.
+Such losses include prior year unallowed losses that are now deductible because you did not have an overall loss from all passive activities or you disposed of your entire interest in a passive activity in a fully taxable transaction.
 Do not combine these losses with, or net them against, any current year amounts from the partnership or S corporation. - Enter "PYA" (prior year amount) in column (a) of the same line.